Reparative Genealogy Institute

 01

-Deep archival research locating descendants of enslaved people and historically displaced communities through census analysis, probate records, plantation records, DNA triangulation, oral history, and migration mapping.
+Deep archival research locating descendants of enslaved people and historically displaced communities through census analysis, probate records, DNA triangulation, oral history, and migration mapping.

 02

-Forensic-level interpretation of slavery-era legal records, property documents, and municipal archives to build the evidence base for reparative claims — land return, restitution, institutional accountability, and reparations programs.
+Forensic-level interpretation of slavery-era legal records, property documents, and municipal archives to build the evidence base for reparative claims — land return, restitution, institutional accountability.

 03